Jewish poetry from al-Andalus: Literary language

 As in the rest of the Arabic world at the time, Arabic was the typical language for Jewish writing, except for sacred religious texts and belles lettres.
 Practically all Jewish works about philosophy, theology, mathematics, were written in Arabic, typically in Hebrew characters.
-This type of writing has been called Judeo-Arabic, although there was little difference in the language used by Jews and non-Jews at this time.
+This body of writing forms part of Judeo-Arabic literature and is commonly described linguistically as Judeo-Arabic, although there was little difference in the language used by Jews and non-Jews at this time.
 The choice of Hebrew as the poetic language can be seen as an expression of Jewish self-assertion.
 Contemporary Arabic poets considered their language, the language of the Qur'an, the most beautiful language, and Arabic verse as the highest form of poetry; Jewish poets thought similarly of their sacred writings and composed poetry in Biblical Hebrew Apart from Dunash's metrical innovations, the Hebrew of these poems tried to emulate the diction and style of Classical Hebrew, abolishing elements that had been introduced into the language after the canonization of the Hebrew Bible.
 This classical approach was facilitated by advances in the study of Hebrew grammar and biblical interpretation.